 Interpreting Sleep Tracking

-Using sleep tracking means that you are obviously gonna have to wear the watch on your wrist while sleeping.
+Sleep tracking means you must wear the watch on your wrist while sleeping.

-That’s because smartwatches rely mostly, if not entirely, on movement to analyze your sleep habits.
+That’s because smartwatches rely mainly, if not entirely, on movement to analyze your sleep habits.

-After a proper night’s sleep, you should get the below results:
+After a decent night’s sleep, you should get the below results:

-- Time in bed: The overall time you spent laying down – regardless of how much of it was while sleeping
+- Time in bed: The overall time you spent lying down – regardless of how much of it was while sleeping.

-- Sleep score: The final score that resembles the overall quality of your sleep for that night by measuring all of your stats
+- Sleep score: The final score that resembles the overall sleep quality for that night by measuring all of your stats.

-- Actual sleep time: This Shows only how much time you spent sleeping – regardless of how much time you spent on the bed
+- Actual sleep time: This Shows only how much time you spent sleeping – regardless of how much time you spent in bed.

-- Awake: How much time you spent awake while laying on the bed
+- Awake: How much time you spend awake while lying on the bed.

-- REM: The overall time that you spent in the REM stage “Rapid Eye Movement.”
+- REM: The overall time you spent in the REM stage “Rapid Eye Movement.”

 - Light: How much of your sleep was light sleep.

-- Deep: How much time you spend in the deep sleep stage
+- Deep: How much time do you spend in the deep sleep stage.

 What about the sleep score?